onehilltech/ember-cli-gatekeeper/README.md

 Gatekeeper provides out-of-the-box support for Google reCAPTCHA via the [ember-cli-google-recaptcha](https://github.com/onehilltech/ember-cli-google-recaptcha) add-on.
-All you have to do is add your `siteKey` to `config/environment.js`:
+First, you have to do is add your `siteKey` to `config/environment.js`:

 ```javascript
 let ENV = {